matthewbcoleman/matthewbcoleman.github.io/index.md

----
-theme: jekyll-theme-minimal
-title: Matthew Coleman
-description: Here you can find out a bit about me and see my project highlights (plus fun stuff at the bottom)
----

 ## Welcome to GitHub Pages {.tabset}

 You can use the [editor on GitHub](https://github.com/matthewbcoleman/matthewbcoleman.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.